-Much different than the mountain climate, Basilicata’s beaches offer a mainly Mediterranean climate that is warm in the spring, hot in the summer, breezy in the fall, and cooler in the winter.
+Much different from the climate in the mountains, Basilicata’s beaches offer a mainly Mediterranean climate that is warm in the spring, hot in the summer, breezy in the fall, and cooler in the winter.
 The ideal weather makes the coastal areas a year-round favorite for locals and tourists alike.

 WHEN IN BASILICATA

 Matera is often the focal point for those visiting Basilicata.
-Aside from being home to The Sassi and the Park of the Rupestrian Churches of Matera, it has been declared as the European Capital of Culture for 2019.
-This designation allows Matera to be the Italian host for organizing a series of cultural events with a pan-European dimension for that particular calendar year.
+Aside from being home to The Sassi and the Park of the Rupestrian Churches of Matera, it was declared as the European Capital of Culture for 2019.
+This designation allowed Matera to be the Italian host for a series of cultural events with a pan-European dimension for that particular calendar year.

 In line with this cultural award is Matera’s history and future in cinematography.
 Both Mel Gibson’s The Passion of the Christ and Patty Jenkins’ Wonder Woman were filmed in part here.
 The ancient-looking scenery found in The Sassi is beloved by many filmmakers, particularly for biblical motion pictures.

-The pristine sea and 20 miles of untouched beaches on the west coast have a beauty unparalleled by much of Italy, earning Maratea the name, “The Pearl of the Tyrrhenian.”
+The pristine sea and 20 miles of untouched beaches on the west coast have an unparalleled beauty, earning Maratea the name, “The Pearl of the Tyrrhenian.”
 The city is also home to The Statue of Christ the Redeemer of Maratea, the third largest statue of Jesus Christ in Europe.
 The steel, marble, and concrete statue is just shy of seventy feet tall, with an arm span of more than sixty-two feet wide from fingertip to fingertip.
-This work of art is in one of the most unique locales of Italy and is a revered statue, particularly by locals who believe the statue watches over them from its perch on the rocky hillside.
+This work of art is in one of the most unique locales of Italy and is a revered statue, particularly by locals, who believe the statue watches over them from its perch on the rocky hillside.